liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. it did have a happy ending
 1. he misappropriated my intellectual property
 1. hit and run
-1. you dont’ deserve to be yelled at
 1. you’ve been nothing but generous to me
 1. I don’t understand where this is coming from
 1. you need to focus on specifics